This page will go over the process for contributing to the TOM Toolkit.

 git fetch upstream git merge upstream/main

 Create and checkout a branch for your changes (see Branch Naming).

 git checkout -b <New Branch Name>

 Commit frequently, and push your changes to Github.
-Be sure to merge master in before submitting your pull request.
+Be sure to merge main in before submitting your pull request.

 git push origin <Branch Name>